-- Single-family dwellings, including condos and townhouses; - Manufactured homes and space for rent (the Housing Authority may also provide assistance for a family that owns the manufactured home and leases only the space).
-The rent calculation for space rent is included in Chapter 11.5; - Multifamily dwellings (apartment buildings); - Accessory Dwelling Units (ADUs) with finalized permits; - Shared housing (a single housing unit occupied by an assisted family and another resident or residents); and - Housing Authority owned units which are not subsidized by the Housing Authority (subject to HUD-prescribed requirements).
+- Single-family dwellings, including condos and townhouses; - Manufactured homes; - Multifamily dwellings (apartment buildings); - Accessory Dwelling Units (ADUs) with finalized permits; - Shared housing (a single housing unit occupied by an assisted family and another resident or residents); and - Housing Authority owned units which are not subsidized by the Housing Authority (subject to HUD-prescribed requirements).

-A family may own a rental unit but cannot reside in it while being assisted.
+If a family owns a rental unit, the family cannot reside in it while being assisted.
 The Housing Authority may not permit a family to lease a unit which is receiving project-based assistance or any duplicative rental subsidies.